iHiD/v3/languages/csharp/docs/how-to-implement-a-concept-exercise.md

 - `<SLUG>`: the name of the exercise in kebab-case (e.g. `anonymous-methods`).
 - `<NAME>`: the name of the exercise in PascalCase (e.g. `AnonymousMethods`).

-Implementing the exercise means creating the following files:
+To implement a concept exercise, the following files must be created:

 <pre>
 languages